Akilan1999/Akilan-website/content/generalposts/Working-on-p2prc-challenges.md

 I have no idea on why I keep working on this project.
 I guess maybe it's just that I have fun doing it.
-The true fact is that it is fun at times and really lonley at many times.
+The true fact is that it is fun at times and really lonely at many times.
 As a hacker or Open Source developer (i.e call it whatever you like).
 The important thing would just be feedback and hopefully feeling happy on what you built.